 B. Low Ceilings

-Some fans come with lights built in or some can have them added separately.
-The light can be either traditional bulbs, low energy or the very latest designs use LED lights either built into the kit (in the case of Lucci Beacon) or separate LED bulbs.
+Traditional light kits – The older style ceiling fans will use normal lights but will work with low energy bulbs.
 There is a huge choice of kits, glasses and bulbs so you can pick something that fits your existing room style or if it is a new room then a light that makes the whole ceiling fan the focus of the ceiling.

 Ceiling fans (and their accompanying lights) can be controlled by 3 methods:

 - Pull chains – These are small chains that dangles from the fan motor body with a small key on the end called, not surprisingly, a “fandangle”.
-They are only used on AC fans.
+They are only used on cheaper AC fans.
 By pulling the chain consecutively it will cycle through the speed settings.
-There are normally 3 speeds on an AC fan which are controlled by capacitors.
-DC fans use more sophisticated motor control technology and typically have 6 speeds.
+There are normally 3 speeds on an AC fan which are controlled by capacitors which also start and stop the fan.
+Modern DC fans use more sophisticated motor control technology and typically have 6 speeds.
 Pull chains are only suitable if the fan is at a standard or low height.

-- Remote controls – These have become very popular in recent years and provide a handy way to control the fan.
+- Remote controls – These are now the most popular way to control the fan.
 Some controls are very sophisticated and can be set with timers and even thermostats to switch the fans on automatically.
 The control comes in 2 parts, the receiver and the handset remote.
 The receiver sits either inside the fan canopy in the case of AC fans, or in the motor assembly in the case of DC fans.
 The remote is battery powered and has dip switches so that different fans in the same room can be controlled by different remotes using different radio frequency channels.